 Sometime before 1920, the Burning Spring attraction was again moved, this time to property between Stanley Street and Portage Road.
-In 1924, a building housed a restaurant and souvenir shop, which featured the Burning Springs built by Bryant Langmuir and William Laughlin.
+In 1924, a building built by Bryant Langmuir and William Laughlin, housed a restaurant and souvenir shop, which featured the Burning Springs.
 Called the Falls View Observation Tower and Old Burning Springs, it was operated as such until 1962, when it was sold to Malcolm Howe and Arthur White.
 Howe and White completely renovated this building and added a wax museum, which was promoted as the main attraction.
 On June 6, 1967, The Burning Springs Wax Museum was destroyed by a fire and rebuilt.
 The Burning Springs Wax Museum closed permanently sometime during the 1980's, and Niagara Falls' earliest tourist attraction ceased to exist.
-It was located where the bus stop at the Marriot is located.
+It was located where the bus stop at the Marriot Hotel is located.

 Paint Like Bob Ross Workshop